gr3p1p3/transparent-proxy/README.md

 |bridgedConnection | <code>Socket</code> |  The socket instance |
 |bridgedConnectionId | <code>String</code> |  The id of connection `IP:PORT`. |

+- upstream-Function need to return a String with format -> IP:PORT of used http-proxy.
+If 'localhost' is returned, then the host-self will be used as proxy.
+- tcpOutgoingAddress-Function need to return a String with format -> IP.

+These functions will be executed before first tcp-socket-connection is established.

 ## Upstream to other proxy